 Scenic Rim Regional Council

-In Scenic Rim Regional Council, the strongest regional competitive effect between 2012/13 and 2017/18 was experienced in Education and Training.
+In Scenic Rim Regional Council, the strongest regional competitive effect between 2012/13 and 2017/18 was experienced in Construction.

 Shift Share Analysis provides a useful mechanism for better interpreting changes in economic variables between different time periods.
 It is a way of breaking the growth or decline in an industry into three components to help understand what is driving the change.
 These three change components are commonly known as: